Validity (VAL) Achieves Market Capitalization of $8.01 Million

 Validity Coin Profile

-VAL is a proof-of-stake (PoS) coin that uses the PoS hashing algorithm.
-Validity’s total supply is 4,656,107 coins and its circulating supply is 4,652,302 coins.
-Validity’s official message board is blog.radiumcore.org.
+Validity is a proof-of-stake (PoS) coin that uses the PoS hashing algorithm.
+Validity’s total supply is 4,659,322 coins and its circulating supply is 4,654,985 coins.
 The Reddit community for Validity is https://reddit.com/r/RadiumCore and the currency’s Github account can be viewed here.
-The official website for Validity is validitytech.com.
+Validity’s official website is validitytech.com.
+The official message board for Validity is blog.radiumcore.org.
 Validity’s official Twitter account is @ValidityTech and its Facebook page is accessible here.

 Validity Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Validity directly using US dollars.
-Investors seeking to trade Validity should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Validity using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Validity directly using U.S. dollars.
+Investors seeking to acquire Validity should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Validity using one of the exchanges listed above.

 Receive News & Updates for Validity Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Validity and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.